Local rigidity of Julia sets: Introduction

 \begin{defi} We say that $\sJ_g$ is \emph{smooth} if it equals to $\P^1(\C)$, a circle, or a segment. \end{defi} By Theorem \ref{thmeremen} and \cite[Corollary 4.11]{milnor2011dynamics}, $\sJ_g$ is smooth if and if it is $C^1$-smooth at some point in $\sJ_g.$

-\begin{defi} As in \cite[Section 1.1]{ji2022homoclinic}, we call $g$ \emph{exceptional} if it is a Latt\`es map or semiconjugates to a monomial map. \end{defi} It is clear that when $g$ is exceptional, $\sJ_g$ is smooth and $\mu_g$ is equivalent to the Lebesgue measure on $\sJ_g.$
+\begin{defi} As in \cite[Section 1.1]{ji2022homoclinic}, we call $g$ \emph{exceptional} if it is a Latt\`es map or semiconjugates to a monomial map.
+Here a rational map of degree at least 2 is called \emph{Latt\`es} if it is (holomorphically) semi-conjugate to an endomorphism on an elliptic curve. \end{defi} It is clear that when $g$ is exceptional, $\sJ_g$ is smooth and $\mu_g$ is equivalent to the Lebesgue measure on $\sJ_g.$